-D. Does the process promote qu uality improvement?
-CRITERIA: COMMENTS / RECOMMENDATIONS: CRITERIA: (i) The institution should be able to demonstrate that it has appropriate accountability mechanisms functioning for vocational, professional and academic programs.
-COMMENTS / RECOMMENDATIONS: Accountability Mechanisms There are policies and procedures for new and revised programs and program reviews for all credential programs at NIC (including vocational, professional, and academic programs).
-The Dean attends the 'kick off' meetings with the review team and provides feedback throughout the program review process, including on the self-study draft, the ERT's report, the final report and action plan final draft, and the one-year follow-up report.
+D. Does the process promote quality improvement?
+CRITERIA: COMMENTS / RECOMMENDATIONS: (i) The institution should be able to demonstrate that it has appropriate accountability mechanisms functioning for vocational, professional and academic programs.
+Accountability Mechanisms There are policies and procedures for new and revised programs and program reviews for all credential programs at NIC (including vocational, professional, and academic programs).
+The Dean attends the 'kick off meetings with the review team and provides feedback throughout the program review process, including on the self-study draft, the ERT's report, the final report and action plan final draft, and the one-year follow-up report.
 The final report is submitted to the Vice President, Academic (VPA) for feedback and additional recommendations and then to Education Council.
 The one-year follow-up report is submitted to the VPA for review and additional recommendations (Institutional Report, pp. 31 and 61-62 and Appendix 8).
 Reports developed during the program review process are available to the NIC community through an internal SharePoint site.
 While the Institutional Report notes that the final reports are posted on an institutional webpage (Institutional Report, pp. 12 and 31 and Appendix 8), these reports do not appear to be posted as part of the program review web pages.
 The program review action plan template indicates the people and timelines involved in follow-up (Institutional Report, Appendix 8g1); all three program review samples demonstrated adherence to the template.
-There is a process for reviewing the results of the action plan after a year, which includes a report by the program area on completed action items and associated challenges, successes and impacts on the quality of student learning, and plans to complete outstanding action items (Institutional Report, Appendix 8h2).
-The program area is required to attend an Indigenous Education Council provides the opportunity for the department to receive feedback and guidance on the program review's alignment with NIC's Working Together plan, the Truth and Reconciliation Commission's Calls to Action, and Colleges and Institutes Canada's Indigenous Education Protocol (Institutional Report, Ap
+There is a process for reviewing the results of the action plan after a year, which includes a report by the program area on completed action items and associated challenges, successes and impacts on the quality of student learning, and plans to complete outstanding action items (Institutional Report, Appendix 8g1).
+The program review samples and present its action items on Indigenization.
+Input from the Indigenous Education Council meeting and present its action nerve adignment with NIC's Working Together plan, the Truth and Reconciliation Commission's Calls to Action, and Colleges and Institutes Canada's Indigenous Education Protocol (Institutional